EspressoSystems/composables-xchain-mint/EspressoISM-doc/README.md

 2. Validator/Relayer is up and run.
 3. Validator signer funded on both chains.
 4. .env file filled with (see contracts/env.example):
   a.
-HYPERLANE_TOKEN_ADDRESS - hyperlane native/ERC20 token (has same address on source/destination chain)
+SOURCE_HYPERLANE_TOKEN_ADDRESS - hyperlane native/ERC20 token
   b.
 XCHAIN_AMOUNT_WEI - amount of native tokens that need to be sent in WEI
   c.
 TOKENS_RECIPIENT - synthetic tokens receiver on destination chain